 - Extensive line coordination and optimisation measures are being implemented within the framework of major projects, e.g. the 380-kV Salzburg line (construction of new lines over approximately 128 km), leading to the removal of ca. 400 km old, low-capacity lines

 - Furthermore, extensive reinforcement measures of substations and lines are planned

 The processing of the projects described in the network development plan will require a major effort both from APG and the authorities responsible for approvals.

 Necessary framework conditions for grid expansion and reconstruction in Austria

 A significant factor for the implementation of the necessary reinforcements of the transmission grid is the duration of permitting procedures.
 These are currently very complex (federal and provincial legislation) and hence time consuming.
 Moreover, additional specific factors (existing or planned routes not or insufficiently secured; diverging limit values in the area of noise and/or EMFs; no separate authorisation system for the upgrade of power lines, lack of standard public participation process) constitute further obstacles to the expedition of procedures or increase of acceptance of involved parties.

 In order to eliminate these deficits and, hence, implement the energy turnaround in Austria in a sustainable fashion, federal framework conditions have to be improved in the following areas:

 The completion of the projects in the Network Development Plan and the associated expansion of grid capacities in line with the existing requirements are essential prerequisites to ensure the monitoring and implementation of the “Energiewende” (transition of the energy system towards RES).
-In addition to the integration of renewable energy sources, attention is focused in particular on guaranteeing the existing high level of security and reliability of supply for electricity consumers in Austria in the long term and the further development of the electricity market.
+In addition to the integration of renewable energy sources, attention is focused in particular on guaranteeing the existing high level of security and reliability of supply for electricity consumers in Austria in the long term and the further development of the European electricity market.